pfheatwole/thesis/source/paraglider_components.rst

 ..
-This chapter describes the components of a paraglider and provides simple mathematical models of each component's inertia information and dynamics.
+This chapter describes the components of a paraglider and provides simple mathematical models of each component.
+These models favor simplicity over accuracy; they are intended to be "good enough" examples of how to model each component.
-   (These are not intended to be high fidelity models; they are "good enough" demonstrations on how to model each component.)
-The paraglider system models later on will be expecting some components to have control inputs, so those components models should reflect that.

 ***************************
 Paraglider component models
 ***************************

+A paraglider is a system of three components: a canopy, a harness, and suspension lines that connect the canopy to the harness.
+A paraglider dynamics model is assembled from the models of its components.
+Each component model must define any inertial properties, relevant control inputs, and forces and moments necessary to determine its behavior during a flight.

+This chapter presents basic models for each component, favoring simplicity whenever possible.
+It defines all the variables required by a paraglider dynamics model using the minimum complexity necessary to achieve satisfactory performance (excluding the reference point used to compute the system dynamics).

 ..
 Roadmap

 * Establish the modeling requirements in the context of flight reconstruction

-  [[eg, declaring that I want to model weight shift implies that at least one of the components will need a weight shift control in its dynamics]]

 * Define the aerodynamic *control points*.
 (They're part of my "design language" for the components.)